There are a range of government schemes available to make buying a home more affordable. Find out which scheme may be right for you.

 You can use the Check-a-Trade website to check reviews for tradespeople for any home maintenance and repairs.

 The Buy with Confidence website allows you to search for Trading Standards approved businesses – including those who undertake home maintenance and repairs.
 Visit the Buy with Confidence website.

-What support is available to help me live independently in my owned home?
+The support available to help you live independently in your own home

 If you are struggling with any aspect of independent living, Find out what support is available to help you live independently in your owned home.